 The reserve consists of several walking paths spread over multiple levels.
 As such, there is no set start and end point, so you can just wander around and enjoy the beautiful surroundings and Harbour views.

 To move between the different levels, you can either use the lift at The Cutaway (see below), or otherwise use the many different sets of stairs at different locations.

 What’s great is that Barangaroo Reserve has introduced 18 official new place and road names, with 40% of these names referencing Aboriginal culture or people.

 Right beneath the hill that forms Barangaroo Reserve, you will find an interesting venue, named “The Cutaway”.

 This engineering masterpiece has a roof that is constructed like a bridge and a massive sandstone wall that opens up to the sky.

-The Cutaway is a unique cultural venue that will be hosting all sorts of events such as art exhibitions and food events throughout the year.
+The Cutaway is a unique cultural venue and is hosting all sorts of events, such as art exhibitions and food events, throughout the year.

-With Cockle Bay, Darling Harbour, The Rocks and Circular Quay literally just around the corner, a visit to the reserve should be part of your next visit to the city.
+With Barangaroo, Cockle Bay, Darling Harbour, The Rocks and Circular Quay literally just around the corner, a visit to Barangaroo Reserve can easily be turned into a full day out.